wildtreetech/CRUMBS/README.md

 # CRUMBS
-Robust, simpel to use GPS data loggers
+Robust, simple to use GPS data loggers